Learning Koopman Models From Data Under General Noise Conditions: Identification approach

 which mapping gives an efficient estimator of $z_k$ in the conditional mean sense based on past data with a given lag $n$.
 In fact, \eqref{enc:form:Koopman} functions as an encoder, mapping from the past data to the lifted state $z_k$, i.e., a subspace of the lifted state space.
 However, an exact calculation of the encoder $\bar{\Pi}_{\mathrm{z},n}$ for a given ANN parametrization of $f_\theta$ and $h_\theta$ is infeasible in practice, due to the required analytic inversion of $\mathcal{O}_{\mathrm{z},n}$ to get $\Lambda_{\mathrm{z},n}$ and the computation of the conditional expectation of $\bar{\Pi}_{\mathrm{z},n}$ under the unknown probability density function of $e_k$.
-Hence, our objective is to learn $\bar{\Pi}_{\mathrm{z},n}$ directly from the data by introducing a parametrized function $\bar \Pi^\eta_{\mathrm{z},n}$ with parameters $\eta\in\Upsilon \subseteq\mathbb{R}^{n_\eta}$, e.g., using an ANN in the general case, which is co-estimated with $A_\theta$, $B_\theta$, $C_\theta$ and $K_\theta$.
+Hence, our objective is to learn $\bar{\Pi}_{\mathrm{z},n}$ directly from the data by introducing a parametrized function $\bar \Pi^\eta_{\mathrm{z},n}$ with parameters $\eta\in\Upsilon \subseteq\mathbb{R}^{n_\eta}$, e.g., using an ANN in the general case, which is co-estimated with $A_\theta$, $B_\theta$, $C_\theta$ and $K_\theta$\footnote{We note an alternate method described in \cite{otto_bilinear}, where the authors describe the Koopman representation as a hidden Markov model and use Kalman filtering to estimate the latent (lifted) state based on partial observations.
+However, the bilinear form and the way noise affects the lifted model are chosen empirically, whereas \eqref{eq:koopman_parametrized_model} \revtwo{gives} an analytic form.}.
 Note that, similar to the autonomous case discussed in Section \ref{sec:obs_and_reconstr_aut}, we can conceptually show that exploiting the observability and reconstructability properties of the nonlinear system \eqref{eq:data_gen}, the potentially needed number of lags $n\geq n_\mathrm{z}-1$ is greatly reduced.
-Given a lifting map $\Phi:\mathbb{R}^{n_\mathrm{x}}\rightarrow\mathbb{R}^{n_\mathrm{z}}$, the state $z_k=\Phi(x_k)$ can be calculated based on the reconstructed $x_k$ using a number of lags $n\geq n_\mathrm{x}-1$, as detailed in \cite{Gerben_Aut}, for the reconstructabillity map associated to \eqref{eq:data_gen}.
+Given a lifting map $\Phi:\mathbb{R}^{n_\mathrm{x}}\rightarrow\mathbb{R}^{n_\mathrm{z}}$, the state $z_k=\Phi(x_k)$ can be calculated based on the reconstructed $x_k$ using a number of lags $n\geq n_\mathrm{x}-1$, as detailed in \cite{Gerben_Aut}, for the reconstructabillity map associated \revtwo{with} \eqref{eq:data_gen}.
 As such, when computing $\bar \Pi^\eta_{\mathrm{z},n}$, the number of lags needed to estimate $z_k$ is related to the dimension of the underlying nonlinear system, rather than that of the lifted system.
 It is important to note that, while $n_\mathrm{x}-1$ guarantees local invertibility, for global observability guarantees one would need to increase the number of lags $n$.
 For example, works such as \cite{Stark_1} and \cite{Stark_2} describe a sufficient condition for reconstruction of $x_k$ to be $n\geq 2n_\mathrm{x}$, for nonlinear systems with deterministic and stochastic forcing, respectively.
 Note that, as the last step in \eqref{eq:predictor_steps} is $k+n$ instead of $k+n-1$, we subtract 1 from the given value in \cite{Stark_1} and \cite{Stark_2}, which is $2n_\mathrm{x}+1$.
 While \eqref{eq:nl_alg_cond_with_input} is more complex than the maps discussed in \cite{Stark_1} and \cite{Stark_2}, these results can still serve as a guideline when performing experiments and choosing $n$.
 Furthermore, if $n_\mathrm{x}$ is known, although $\mathcal{O}_{\mathrm{z},n}$ may be locally invertible for smaller values of $n$, it is still a safe choice to start with $n\geq n_\mathrm{x}-1$, which provides local guarantees for reconstructability.